-Los Angeles Assault Lawsuit Attorneys
+Los Angeles Assault and Battery Lawsuit Attorneys

 Helping Victims of Assault Receive Just Compensation

-People tend to associate assault with criminal cases, but this wrongful act can also form the basis of a personal injury lawsuit.
+People tend to associate assault and battery with criminal cases, but this wrongful act can also form the basis of a personal injury lawsuit.
 Filing a personal injury claim for assault allows you to recover monetary damages that can help you cover your hospital bills and other expenses if you have been injured or suffered due to the assault.

 If you have been assaulted on someone’s property, you may be able to file a premises liability claim for negligent security.
 Cornered and beaten at a sporting event or threatened by a partner?
 You can sue for these offenses, too.
 Whatever the situation, the Law Offices of Gary Berkovich can help.
-Our Los Angeles assault lawsuit attorneys understand how fraught and difficult such cases can be.
+Our Los Angeles assault and battery civil lawsuit attorneys understand how fraught and difficult such cases can be.
 Though nothing can take away the pain of what you have already experienced, we can help you get back on your feet.
 We are here to help ensure that you receive the justice and compensation you deserve for having to suffer through your ordeal.

 What Is Assault?